dataset-vn/crowdsource-tool/label_studio/ml/examples/nemo/README.md

       </Style>
     </View>
     ```
-9. Open the Model page in Label Studio.
+9. Open the Model page in Dataset.
     > Note: The NeMo engine downloads models automatically.
-This can take some time and could cause Label Studio UI to hang on the Model page while the models download.
+This can take some time and could cause Dataset UI to hang on the Model page while the models download.

 10. Add the ML backend using this address: `http://localhost:9090`